mainIine/foe-helper-docs/en/module/compare-friends/README.md

 ---
-Compares multiple conversation threads to show which friends are included in each
+description: Compares multiple conversation threads to show which friends are included in each
 ---

 # Compare friends in conversations